arousseaumtl/react-bootstrap-docker/README.md

     `./run.sh --run`

-4. Once container is built and react-app is running, open a browser and open
+4. Once container is built and react-app is running, open the follwing url in a browser:

     `localhost:3000`